 Adult Reception of the Sacraments

-Adults who are interested in receiving the Sacraments of Initiation (Baptism, Reconciliation and/or First Holy Communion), please contact Kim Hayes, Director of Religious Education about the RCIA program at 309.828.8242.
+Adults who are interested in receiving the Sacraments of Initiation (Baptism, Reconciliation and/or First Holy Communion), please contact, Catalina Drew, at the Holy Trinity Parish Office about the RCIA program at 309.829.2197 ext.
+224.